 As the woodland canopy has become increasingly dense, thought is being given to thinning it out, in order to enrich the biodiversity by encourage more wildflowers and habitat for butterflies and bees.

 The orange circles found on some oaks is to show that they are free from oak processionary moth.

 The pond and lakes

-This is a sensitive area in the spring, when young birds are hatching.
+This is a sensitive area in the spring and summer when young birds are nesting.
 Keep dogs on a lead by the pond and don’t let them into the water (see dogs).

 An area has been created especially for wildlife such as newts, frogs and water-loving insects.
 It also provides a catchment area for water after heavy rain, preventing it running into the railway cutting — a good example of wildlife and public transport management working in harmony.

 The Common has its own volunteer ornithologist — Peter White — who can be seen regularly on the Common (if you’re up early enough) and his reports are published every month on the Enable website.

 He also leads walks every quarter, starting from Wandsworth Common station (see our calendar).

 In 2017 there was much excitement — even a Twitter storm — when a rare Night Heron was spotted on the island in the main lake.
 This attracted several local birders who could be seen with their scopes trained on the bird which, as its name suggests, was asleep for most of the time.